Cliff-JKL/task-manager/README.md

 This is a simple task manager app.

-This app is built with NestJS framework and MySQL Database.
+This app is built with NestJS framework and PostgreSQL Database.

 Web client: <a href="https://github.com/Cliff-JKL/task-manager-client" target="_blank">task-manager-client</a>.